 Q: Did you feel like you belonged to a community while you were at McGill?

 We were a large department.
 We had twenty to twenty-five Master’s students a year and seven or eight PhD students.
 Enough of us in my cohort were new to Montreal that we were kind of looking for friends and community.
 There was a lot of socializing, particularly in the first few years.
-One thing that is particularly memorable is that one Friday afternoon a month a graduate student would present their research at Thompson House.
+One thing that is particularly memorable is that one Friday afternoon a month a graduate student would present their research at Thomson House.
 The department would pay for a few pitchers and it was a very informal gathering.
 You could stay for as long or as little as you wanted after the talk.
 It epitomized what grad school is all about: the socializing, the camaraderie, the exchange of ideas.
-Thompson House provided an environment that facilitated that type of community building.
+Thomson House provided an environment that facilitated that type of community building.

 Q: What were your biggest challenges during your PhD?